harpone/retrieval_app/docs/notes.md

   + use nicer styles
   + drag & drop or click to upload photo on landing page
   + ditch webcam for now, but think how to implement
-- need dev db & index - index paired with db name
++ need dev db & index - index paired with db name
+- render output as HTML, not matplotlib figure; maybe a flashing point at the item location
 - use domain neohuman.one
 - use https
-- render output as HTML, not matplotlib figure; maybe a flashing point at the item location
 - link to original url for each retrieved example
-- get rid of global variables with maybe a Result class
+- get rid of global variables with maybe a Result class or session or whatever